New South Wales Ambulance: History

 The first recognised ambulance service in New South Wales, known as the Civil Ambulance and Transport Brigade, commenced operations on April 1, 1895.
 Their first ambulance station was a borrowed police station in Railway Square, Sydney, which was staffed by two permanent officers.
 At the time, patients were transported on hand-held stretchers and hand-litters.
 As demand grew, so did the service and they were soon transporting over 2,000 patients a year.
 In 1905, they were reorganised into the Ambulance Transport Corps.
 In 1910, they opened their first station on the west side of the city, occupying the former parcels office at Summer Hill Railway Station.

 In 1912, the first motorised ambulance entered service with the Corps, followed by two ambulance trams in 1915.
-The service was then renamed the NSW Ambulance Transport Service Board in 1921, with further technological advances such as the installation of radios in ambulance vehicles by the mid 1930s.
+The service was then renamed the NSW Ambulance Transport Service Board in 1921, with further technological advances such as the installation of radios in ambulance vehicles by the mid-1930s.
 By 1937, the Central District ambulance fleet had grown to 15 vehicles, with many others operating in districts across the state.

-In 1958, the first fibreglass body ambulances entered service, marking a significant advancement in the design towards the modern ambulance.
+In 1958, the first fibreglass-body ambulances entered service, marking a significant advancement in the design towards the modern ambulance.
 In 1962, Station Officer Jim Smith (a former rigger at the Port Kembla Steelworks) became the first rescue trained ambulance officer in NSW.
 He received training from the existing Police Rescue Squad, and subsequently commenced operations on the service's new 'Q' (Rescue) Van.
 In 1967, the Air Ambulance Service was established, operating a single Beechcraft Queen Air B80.
 Over the next ten years, this would grow to a fleet of five aircraft.
 In 1970, the service purchased 45 new Ford F100 ambulances, which would become the face of the fleet for many years to come.
 By the late 1970s and 1980s, Intensive Care Paramedics were introduced, allowing the service to bring unprecedented levels of pre-hospital care to patients.
-In 1985, the Air Ambulance fleet received further upgrades with four new King Air B200C's.
+In 1985, the Air Ambulance fleet received further upgrades with four new King Air B200Cs.

 As the importance of pre-hospital care skyrocketed in the service, the Special Casualty Access Team (SCAT) was formed in 1986.
 This team of elite paramedics brought intensive care to patients in the most extreme of situations, ranging from cliff falls to building collapses.
 SCAT Paramedics were trained in a range of skills including climbing, winching, breathing apparatus, CBRNE, caving, canyoning, USAR, bushcraft, four wheel driving and wilderness survival.
 A major step forward for the service came in 1991, when every ambulance in NSW was equipped with a defibrillator.
 In 2004, both immediate and long distance care were enhanced across NSW, with the purchase of new rapid response cars and new Air Ambulances (four King Air 200s).
 The late 2000s saw vast increases to the service's specialist capabilities, with the creation of the Medical Retrieval Unit, the Special Operations Team and the Extended Care Program, making the service one of the most advanced providers of pre-hospital care in the world.